-In case you haven't noticed yet, a higher resolution yields a better image quality in the same size of display.
+Resolution: In case you haven’t noticed yet, a higher resolution yields a better image quality in the same size of the display.
 While 4K TVs offer one of the best experiences, they fall on the expensive side.
-TVs in the budget segment usually hovers in the Full HD (1920 x 1080 pixels) and HD Ready (1366 x 768 pixels) segment.
+TVs in the budget segment usually hover in the Full HD (1920 x 1080 pixels) and HD Ready (1366 x 768 pixels) segment.

 At the same time, do check out the built-in Smart TV features as well.
 Most budget TVs do not have Chromecast support.
 Instead, they come with other alternatives which can sometimes be challenging to set up.

-Would you want to buy a TV with sub-par audio?
+Audio Quality: Would you want to buy a TV with sub-par audio?
 I bet not.
-While most TVs have the audio output north of 15 Watts, it's always a wise decision to double-check the audio output.
+While most TVs have an audio output north of 15 Watts, it’s always a wise decision to double-check the audio output.